|

 When I order my fried pickles, I immediately think of what dipping sauce they are coming with.

 My Fried Pickle Dip is just that.
-A fried pickle AND a dipping sauce all in one bowl!
-The cool creamy taste of a dipping sauce, the tartness of the pickle, and the crunch of the coating are all in this one recipe.
+A fried pickle AND a dipping sauce all in one bowl.
+A creamy dip that you pickle lovers are going to call your new fave!

 Sour Cream – Feel free to use full fat or or reduced fat versions.
-You can also use plain yogurt.
+Or substitute plain Greek yogurt.

-Dill Pickles – Polish dill are the best.
+Dill Pickles – Polish dills are the best.
 I don’t like the garlic or kosher pickles for this.
-Just plain old sour dill pickles for me!

 Spices – For this recipe I use garlic powder and onion powder, salt and pepper.
-Feel free to add your favorite spices!
+Feel free to add some fresh dill if you like.

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)